mbretschn/ais-tools/README.md

 # AIS Tools

-A set of Tools for Receive, Decode and Store AIS Messages into MongoDB.
-Written in TypeScript
+A toolset for receiving, dispatching and store AIVDM/AIVDO Protocol data.